nfogh/qconn-extension/README.md

 ![Filesystem provider](resources/images/filesystemprovider.png)

-You can connect to the QNX target file system by running the command "Connect to QNX filesystem".
+You can add the QNX target file system to your workspace by running the command "Connect to QNX filesystem".

 ### QNX filesystem explorer

-For the ones that don't want to add the QNX filesystem to their workspace, one can do most file operations using the QNX file explorer located beneath the regular vscode file explorer.
+For the ones that don't want to add the QNX filesystem to their workspace, one can do most file operations using the QNX file explorer.
 The QNX file explorer tries to mimic the regular VSCode filesystem explorer, but because of limitations in the VSCode API, some features are not available, especially drag-and-drop is not supported.

 ### Context menu additions